washedszn/emoji-unicode/README.md

 # emoji-unicode

-Generates regular expression for all emojis
+Scrapes all emojis from [Emojipedia](https://emojipedia.org/), then creates a regular expression which contains all of the emojis unicodes, in the shortest way possible.

+*Need to add code and more description later*